brigittesullivan/w12-statistical-modelling-project/.ipynb_checkpoints/README-checkpoint.md

 * The adjusted R-quare value in the final model(output B) after performing backward selection was **0.192**.
     * Meaning that 19.2% of the variance in the dependent variable can be explained by the independent variables.
-    * This is considered a fairly weak relationship, and the model's ability to predict the number of slots is not is poor.
+    * This is considered a fairly weak relationship, and the model's ability to accurately predict the number of slots is poor.
 * In model output A (the model previous to the final model "B"), the independent variable Park is technically not statistiscally significant with a pvalue of 0.062 (but very close to 0.05 threshold).
 When Garden is removed from Model B, the pvalue for Park drops and Park becomes a statistically significant.
 * **Historic and Protected sites** is the outdoor space category that makes the largest contribution to the model with the highest coefficient value, followed by **monuments**.
 Both categories have a P-value of 0.000 indicating high significance.
 * Conclusion: